Quantum64/ArcadeTemplate/README.md

 The server configurations are stored in the [config](/tree/gh-pages/config) folder.

-Thses can be modified manually, but it is recommended to modify them with the tool located here: ([Windows]( http://quantum64.github.io/Arcade/ArcadeConfig.exe),[Other]( http://quantum64.github.io/Arcade/util/ArcadeConfig.jar))
+Thses can be modified manually, but it is recommended to modify them with the tool located here: ([Windows]( http://quantum64.github.io/Arcade/ArcadeConfig.exe), [Other]( http://quantum64.github.io/Arcade/util/ArcadeConfig.jar))